FAQ

 What does onboarding require?

-Onboarding requires practice-authorized source material, a named owner or delegated operator for review decisions, Google Workspace destination choices if used, and agreement on what should stay outside public demo/support paths.
+Onboarding requires practice-authorized source material, a named admin or delegated operator for review decisions, Google Workspace destination choices if used, and agreement on what should stay outside public demo/support paths.
 The /demo page keeps the first conversation workflow-level, not a request for PHI, payroll files, employee SSNs, credentials, or raw payroll rows.

 How does pricing work?

-The /pricing page explains current paid-beta positioning and fit expectations without promising guaranteed savings, guaranteed payroll precision, or unlimited support.
+The /pricing page explains current guided-start positioning and fit expectations without promising guaranteed savings, guaranteed payroll precision, or unlimited support.
 Pricing questions should stay tied to practice size, payroll cadence, workflow complexity, and whether ClaraOps is the right review layer.

 Who can see our payroll or practice data?

 Can staff or support access our data?
 Payroll and practice operations data stays inside secure company routes.
-Access is tenant-scoped for authorized owners or delegated operators, and sensitive support access requires consent or reviewed break-glass approval.
+Access is tenant-scoped for authorized admins or delegated operators, and sensitive support access requires consent or reviewed break-glass approval.
 Start with /security and /legal/privacy for the public trust posture.

 What can buyers ask before a demo?

-Buyers can ask about workflow fit, SimplePractice and Google Workspace source categories, owner-review steps, pricing fit, security posture, support expectations, and onboarding readiness.
+Buyers can ask about workflow fit, SimplePractice and Google Workspace source categories, admin-review steps, pricing fit, security posture, support expectations, and onboarding readiness.
 Public pages and demo forms should not include PHI, payroll files, employee SSNs, credentials, raw payroll rows, or sensitive compliance details.

 Can we export or delete our data?

 Export, retention, deletion, and backup-window requests are reviewed workflows so records stay accurate.
-ClaraOps does not promise instant purge, unreviewed self-service deletion, or public download of private payroll artifacts.
+ClaraOps does not promise instant purge, unreviewed self-service deletion, or public download of private payroll records.
 Review /legal/privacy for the public posture.

 Where should security questions go?